 The Plague, trans.
 Stuart Gilbert (1948)

 This line distills the moral spine of The Plague.
-Dr. Rieux doesn’t claim virtue or elevate his role—he dismisses the idea of heroism altogether.
+Dr. Rieux doesn’t claim virtue or elevate his role but dismisses the idea of heroism altogether.
 What matters to him isn’t being remembered, admired, or even understood.
 It’s doing what the moment demands.
-Camus isn’t writing about sainthood or sacrifice—he’s describing a form of ethical clarity that remains when everything else falls apart.
+Camus isn’t writing about sainthood or sacrifice but describing a form of ethical clarity that remains when everything else falls apart.
 Common decency, in this context, means taking responsibility without expectation of reward.

 The phrase may sound modest, even flat, but in Camus’s moral vocabulary, that’s precisely its power.
-The strength of The Plague lies in its rejection of moral spectacle.
-When faced with anonymous death and institutional failure, decency becomes the quiet opposite of despair.
-Rieux keeps going—not because he believes it will save the city, but because turning away would make him complicit.
+The strength of The Plague lies in its rejection of moral theatricality.
+When faced with anonymous death and institutional failure, decency emerges as the resolute counterpoint to despair.
+Rieux keeps going with the knowledge that turning away would make him complicit.
 In a world stripped of guarantees, The Plague asserts that decency is not a weak substitute for heroism; it’s what heroism looks like when stripped of illusion.

 Guilt as Performance in The Fall